Tingling in feet and legs faces the chiropractor on a daily basis.

-Walking also is one of the simplest ways of reducing blood sugar, that's key because it's the increased blood sugar that is the problem in the first place.
+Walking also is one of the simplest ways of reducing blood sugar; that's key because it is the increased blood sugar that is the problem in the first place.

-Walking benefits in the outdoors releases the feel-good endorphins from the pineal gland in the brain, increasing our tolerance of pain.
+Walking benefits in the outdoors releases the feel-good endorphins from the pineal gland in the brain, increasing our tolerance of pain too.

 All living tissue needs oxygen, nutrients and the removal of waste products.
-Yet another cause of tingling in feet and legs is a condition called atherosclerosis, or hardening of the arteries.
+Insufficient blood is yet another cause of tingling in feet and legs of a condition called atherosclerosis, or hardening of the arteries.

 Yes, you guessed it.
 Very few smokers escape this nasty furring of the arteries, and it's far worse if their cholesterol is raised, or they are diabetic.
 Atherosclerosis is the reason why diabetic smokers lose toes and go blind - tissues starved of oxygen.
 Tingling legs is the norm; in the leg, atherosclerosis reduces the blood flow so that the muscles don't get enough oxygen.
 When called to exercise, the muscles begin to tingle and hurt due to a condition called Intermittent Claudication.